huyang117/JavaScript-learning-notes/4-Arrays-and-Iterables.md

 ### Some concepts

 #### Iterables
-Definition: An iterable is an object where you can use the `for-of` loop.<br />
+Definition: An iterable is an object where you can use the `for-of` loop.

 Example: Array, NodeList, String, Map, Set

 #### Array-like Object
-Definition: Objects that have a `length` property and use indexes to access items.<br />
+Definition: Objects that have a `length` property and use indexes to access items.

 Example: NodeList, String

 ### Array